ortus-docs/coldbox-docs/full/event_handlers/index.md

 # Event Handlers

 Event handlers are ColdBox's version of **controllers** in the MVC design pattern.
-So every time you hear "event handler," you are taking about a controller that can listen to external events or internal events in ColdBox.
+So every time you hear "event handler," you are talking about a controller that can listen to external events or internal events in ColdBox.

 <img src="/images/ControllerLayer.jpg">

 ## CFCs
 Event handlers are implemented as CFCs that are responsible for handling requests coming into the application from either a local source (like form, URL or REST) or a remote source (like Flex, Air or SOAP).
 These event handlers carry the task of controlling your application flow, calling business logic, preparing a display to a user and more.

 > **Info:** Event Handlers are treated as **singletons** by ColdBox, so make sure you make them thread-safe and properly scoped.
-Persistence is controller by the <code>coldbox.handlerCaching</code> directive
+Persistence is controlled by the <code>coldbox.handlerCaching</code> directive

 A simple event handler:
 ```js